ministryofjustice/hmpps-arns-assessment-platform-api/README.md

 1. Client sends a `POST /command` with a batch of typed commands
 2. The `RetryableCommandDispatcher` dispatches each command through the `CommandBus`
 3. The matched `CommandHandler` validates the command, emits one or more `Event`s, and optionally creates timeline entries
-4. Events are persisted to the `event` table as immutable JSONB records
+4. The `AggregateState` replays events through typed `EventHandler`s to rebuild associated aggregates (e.g. `AssessmentAggregate`)
-5. The `AggregateState` replays events through typed `EventHandler`s to rebuild the `AssessmentAggregate`
+5. Events are persisted to the `event` table as immutable JSONB records
 6. The updated aggregate snapshots are persisted to the `aggregate` table with an incremented version
 7. Audit events are published to SQS